netmoss/nytinator3000/README.md

 ## Why did you make this?
 This script isn't anything special, I just thought it would be a bit of fun :)
-I also wanted to learn more about parsing .json files with Python.
+<br>I also wanted to learn more about parsing .json files with Python.